Sexual Violence Counselling

 - Understand and work through your options

 - Get information for your friends and loved ones about sexual violence

 - Get referrals to other community services that can help

-At Women’s Support Network of York Region, our counselling services are guided by these important principles:
+At the Women’s Support Network of York Region, our counselling services are guided by these important principles: